leoCamilo/LeagueMatch/README.md

 # League Match

-a tool for league of legends players find apropiated players to your queue in game:
+a tool for league of legends players find appropriate players to your queue in game:
-  1. have a avaliation system
+  1. have a evaluation system
-  2. select players based on your skills, abilitys, and elo
+  2. select players based on your skills, abilities, and elo